foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 ---
 ### Guitar Of The Week 02 - Les Paul Classic Antique - fireburst

-The Week 2 - Les Paul Classic Antique, released on January 29th, 2007, is a Les Paul Classic Antique, including a figured maple top and a pair of Gibson's '57 Classic humbuckers—with a special Fireburst finish.
+The Week 2 - Les Paul Classic Antique, released on January 29th, 2007, is a Les Paul Classic Antique, including a figured maple top and a pair of Gibson's '57 Classic humbuckers—with an exceptional Fireburst finish.
-The finish is also called "lava burst" and was feature on the CG Supreme of 2000 - 2007.
+The finish is also called "lava burst" and featured on the CG Supreme of 2000 - 2007.

 [//]: # (TODO: Add a picture of the CG Supreme.)